nickclaeboe/scratchOpz/mysql/bitnamiHelpers.md

 [DOCUMENTATION](https://dev.mysql.com/doc/refman/5.6/en/purge-binary-logs.html)
 ### additions to my.cnf
-2 Snippets to append to the [mysqld] section of your my.cnf -bitnami addressed the binlog issue with their new builds/packages
+2 Snippets to append to the [mysqld] section of your my.cnf
+* bitnami addressed the binlog issue with their newer AMI's
 ```
 expire_logs_days = 7
 ```